 What is an Opportunity Fund?

-A qualified Opportunity Fund is any investment vehicle organized as a corporation or a partnership for the purpose of investing in and holding at least 90% of its assets in qualified OZ property.
+A qualified Opportunity Fund is any investment vehicle organized as a corporation or a partnership (including limited liability companies taxed as partnerships) for the purpose of investing in and holding at least 90% of its assets in qualified OZ property.
 The Opportunity Fund may invest in multiple OZs.
-Any business or individual with capital gains arising from the sale or exchange with an unrelated person of any business or nonbusiness property, including stock, real estate, or personal property, may invest the capital gains in the Opportunity Fund within 180 days of the transaction and enjoy tax deferral on the gains.
+Any business or individual (including non-U.S. persons) with taxable capital gains arising from the sale or exchange with an unrelated person of any business or nonbusiness property, including stock, real estate, or personal property, may invest the capital gains in the Opportunity Fund within 180 days of the transaction and enjoy tax deferral on the gains.
+Special rules apply to capital gains realized through fiscally transparent entities.
 Taxes on the capital gains are deferred until the earlier of the disposition of the investment in the Opportunity Fund or December 31, 2026, with 10% and 5% increases in basis at the five- and seven-year marks, respectively (a total of up to 15%).
 Gains on Opportunity Fund investments (but not the deferred capital gains) held for at least 10 years will not be subject to federal income tax.

 What is Qualified OZ Property?

-Qualified OZ property includes any qualified OZ stock, any qualified OZ partnership interest, and any qualified OZ business property acquired after December 31, 2017.
-As discussed further below, qualified stocks and qualified partnership interests must be in corporations and partnerships that are qualified OZ businesses.
-Qualified OZ business property is tangible property used in a business of the qualified Opportunity Fund where the original use begins with the Opportunity Fund or the Opportunity Fund substantially improves the property.
+Qualified OZ property generally includes any qualified OZ stock, any qualified OZ partnership interest, and any qualified OZ business property acquired after December 31, 2017.
+As discussed further below, qualified stocks and qualified partnership interests must be in corporations and partnerships (including limited liability companies taxed as partnerships) that are qualified OZ businesses.
+Qualified OZ business property is tangible property used in a business of the qualified Opportunity Fund where the original use begins with the Opportunity Fund or the Opportunity Fund substantially improves the property (with certain exclusions).

 What is a Qualified OZ Business?